Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) Violations of this Act or of rules adopted under

-(2) Material misstatement in furnishing information
+(2) Making a material misstatement in furnishing

 (3) Conviction by plea of guilty or nolo contendere,